Quick Reference

 3. In the upper right of SIAS check the instrument status.
 If it reads KCWI READY on a green background the instrument is ready for use.
 If the message is KCWI NOT READY on a red background, then KCWI has not been released for your use.
 If it is after the nominal release time (4:00pm weekdays, 3:30pm weekends) contact your SA for assistance.

-4. Check if the Keck 2 Telescope has been released (same color scheme as for the instrument being released.
-If the telescope is not released, you can take internal calibrations but not dome flats.
+4. Check if the Keck 2 Telescope has been released (same color scheme as for the instrument being released).
+If the telescope is not released, you can take internal calibrations but NOT dome flats.

 Prepare Logs